 Try to be as understanding and patient as possible.
 After all, you are going to be more tired and stressed than normal too, so don’t allow these things to cause you to be overly critical of your toddler.

-Of course, helping your toddler learn How to Play Independently can be hugely beneficial.
+Of course, helping your toddler learn how to play independently (click to read my article on how) can be hugely beneficial.
 So make sure and check out all the tips in that post.

 Do toddlers get jealous of a new baby?